 I'm Hannah Foster-Roe.

-A British writer, storyteller, content creator and photographer currently living in the Midlands.
+A British writer, journalist, storyteller, content creator and photographer.

 Anxiety has walked with me for as long as I can remember, and forms part of my niche as it forms part of me.

 Talking frankly about mental health is never pretty or comfortable, but I firmly believe that by doing so we can help erase the stigma attached to this subject.
 This is why I choose to bare some of the cloudier parts of my soul; so that hopefully somebody, somewhere, will read it and feel seen, understood, and less alone.

 My curiosity kicked in about as early as my anxiety did, but has been infinitely more fun to satisfy!
 As a child, I would frequently test myself on the capital cities and flags of the world.
 I collected shells, fossils, rocks and postcards: anything touched by the great unknown.
 Entire wonderlands unfolded in my busy mind, and I would get so frustrated with my friends for not being able to imagine them as colourfully as I could.
 At 13, after several years of wishing, I finally travelled abroad for the very first time - and have been almost untameable ever since.